shivannis/xandr-docs-public/xandr-docs/articles/monetize/automatic-archiving-of-buy-side-objects.md

 ---

-# Microsoft Monetize - Automatic archiving of Buy-Side Objects
+# Microsoft Monetize - Automatic archiving of Buy-Side objects

 Xandr automatically archives campaigns that have been identified as "stale" or unused.
 Archiving reduces the overhead of